Ocha Norma

 Ocha Norma (オチャノーマ) is a Japanese idol girl group that formed in 2021.
 They released their debut single, "Koi no Crouching Start / Omatsuri Debut da ze!", on July 13, 2022.
+Its name (お茶の間, in Kanji and Hiragana) means Japanese-style living room in Japanese.

 History

 On March 7, 2021, it was announced by Mizuki Fukumura that a new Hello!
 Project group would be formed that year with the first members to join the line-up announced as Kirara Yonemura, Kanami Ishiguri, Nanami Kubota and Madoka Saito.
 It was also revealed that the line-up would be finalised by the end of the year.
 On July 5, additional members of the group were announced as Natsume Nakayama, Ruli Hiromoto, Miku Nishizaki, and Momo Kitahara.
 A Hello!
 Project audition was held starting on July 20, in order to add more members to the group's line-up.
 On December 12, it was announced by Karin Miyamoto, that the group would be named Ocha Norma and two contestants from the previous audition, Sumire Tashiro and Roko Tsutsui, would join the group.

 On January 8, 2022, Ocha Norma digitally released their first song, "Ramen Daisuki Koizumi-san no Uta".
 On July 13, the group released their debut single "Koi no Crouching Start / Omatsuri Debut da ze!".
+Their second single, "Unmei Chachacha~n / Uchira no Jimoto wa Chikyuu Jan!", was released on November 30.
+On December 30, Ocha Norma won a "New Artist Award" at the 64th Japan Record Awards.